 While Stamps President’s Scholars do receive a full-ride scholarship, the four-year, participatory program also develops them and enriches their lives so that they can pay forward to society the remarkable fruits of their labors.
 It includes:

-- A full-ride scholarship covering tuition, mandatory fees, housing, meal plan, books, and academic supplies, personal expenses, and a stipend during freshman year for a laptop.
+- A full-ride scholarship covering tuition, mandatory fees, housing, meal plan, books, and academic supplies, personal expenses, and a stipend during the first year for a laptop.

 - Annual cohort retreats including one outdoor leadership Tech Trek.
 Some of the trek destinations have included breathtaking areas of Alaska, Belize, Canada, Croatia, Iceland, the Minnesota Boundary Waters, and Scotland.